Income Statement

 A. Revenue (Sales)

-• Includes both cash and credit sales.
+• Includes both cash sales and credit sales recognized under the accrual accounting principle.

-• Example: A retail company reporting $500,000 in total sales for the quarter.
+• Example: A retail company reporting $500,000 in total sales for Q2 2024.

 B. Cost of Goods Sold (COGS)

-• Includes materials, labor, and manufacturing expenses.
+• Includes materials, direct labor, and factory overhead costs.

 • COGS Formula: Beginning Inventory + Purchases – Ending Inventory.

-• Example: A clothing store calculates COGS as $200,000 for the year.
+• Example: A clothing retailer calculating COGS as $200,000 for the fiscal year based on stock turnover.

 C. Gross Profit